Trey Burke: Return to Dallas (2020–2022)

 On July 1, 2020, following the suspension of the NBA season, Burke signed with the Dallas Mavericks in replacement of the injured Jalen Brunson.
 In his first game back with the Mavericks, he scored 31 points and made a career high 8 three pointers in a 153–149 loss to the Houston Rockets.

 On December 1, 2020, Burke signed a three-year, $10 million contract with the Mavericks.

 On June 24, 2022, Burke, Boban Marjanović, Marquese Chriss, Sterling Brown and the draft rights to Wendell Moore Jr. were traded to the Houston Rockets in exchange for Christian Wood.

 On September 30, 2022, Burke was traded, along with David Nwaba, Sterling Brown, and Marquese Chriss, to the Oklahoma City Thunder in exchange for Derrick Favors, Ty Jerome, Maurice Harkless, Théo Maledon and a future second-round pick.
 Burke never joined the Thunder for the 2022 preseason, and he was waived on October 17 following the conclusion of the preseason schedule.

-Stockton Kings (2022–present)
+Stockton Kings (2022–2023)

 On December 9, 2022, Burke was acquired by the Stockton Kings of the NBA G League.

+Mexico City Capitanes (2023)

+On August 8, 2023, the Golden State Warriors held a free agent workout with Burke.
+On October 23, Burke's rights were traded to the Mexico City Capitanes.
+During the 2023 NBA G League Showcase, Burke suffered a season-ending injury.
+On December 8, 2023, he was added to the Season-Ending Injury list.

+Mets de Guaynabo (2024)

+On July 23, 2024, Burke signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.

+Return to Mexico City (2024–2025)

+On October 28, 2024, Burke returned to the Capitanes.
+On February 7, 2025, he parted ways with the team.

+Guangdong Southern Tigers (2025–present)

+On February 7, 2025, Burke signed with the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
+On February 25, the team completed the registration of Trey Burke.